 Now uploaded to Log Book of The World.
 I am current on QRZ.Com log book.
-I am registered on EQSL, but have not uploaded my log yet.
-I apologize I do not have QSL cards at this time.
+I have now updated my log with EQSL on 05/15/14.
+I do not have QSL cards at this time.

 I can remember many nights with my father listening on the Collins 51J4 receiver to SWL and WWV from time to time (hi hi) in the early sixties.
 My father encouraged me to become a ham.
 He could not quite get the Morse Code part of the exam back then, and that has driven me to love it.
 He supported the hobby wholeheartedly.
 He even helped me install a 3 Element Mosley CL-33 with a tower on top of his house.
 My Uncle procured the stainless steel guy wire from his job for the tower.
 What a set-up!
 Back in the 80's it was easy to work DX with that antenna!
 Now I have the antenna in the basement rafters.
 Maybe some day it will see service again.
 My brother also became a ham Ray N2CWB, now a SK.
 The wife is a ham KB3KZH, but not active.
 Just tolerates my activity for now.